TRRXITTE/XTCASHnetwork-ha/README.md

 [![Build Status](https://travis-ci.org/brandonlehmann/turtlecoind-ha.png?branch=master)](https://travis-ci.org/brandonlehmann/turtlecoind-ha) [![Build Status](https://ci.appveyor.com/api/projects/status/github/brandonlehmann/turtlecoind-ha?branch=master&svg=true)](https://ci.appveyor.com/project/brandonlehmann/turtlecoind-ha/branch/master)

-# traaittCASH High-Availability Daemon Wrapper
+# traaittXTCASH High-Availability Daemon Wrapper

 This project is designed to wrap the XTCASHnetwork daemon on a *nix system and monitor it for hangups, locks, fork, or other events that cause the daemon to stop responding to requests in an accurate manner.